eriksonJAguiar/bcpshield-framework/README.md

 ## Note

 This project was funded by São Paulo Research Foundation - FAPESP.
-However, all opinion, hypothesis, conclusions, or recommendations contains on this repository are responsibility the author and do not reflect FAPESP's vision.
+However, all opinions, hypothesis, conclusions, or recommendations contains on this repository are responsibility the author and do not reflect FAPESP's vision.